THEOplayer/web-ui/README.md

 -   Built using [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), so works great with (or without) any app framework.
 -   Easy to customize: use HTML to lay out your controls, and CSS to style them.

+> **Warning**
+> This project is experimental, and breaking changes can happen frequently.
+As such, it is not yet recommended for use in production.
+We are aiming for a first stable release soon, so feedback is welcome!

 ## Motivation

 The current THEOplayer Web SDK comes with a built-in UI based on [video.js](https://github.com/videojs/video.js) through [the `Player` constructor](https://docs.theoplayer.com/api-reference/web/theoplayer.player.md).
 This new UI aims to solve some limitations from the old approach: